open-io/oio-sds/Variables.md

 ### sqliterepo.repo.hard_max

-> Sets how many databases can be kept simultaneously open in the current service.
+> Sets how many databases can be kept simultaneously open (in use or idle) in the current service.
+If defined to 0, it is set to 30% of available file descriptors.

- * default: **32768**
+ * default: **0**
  * type: guint
  * cmake directive: *OIO_SQLITEREPO_REPO_HARD_MAX*
- * range: 8 -> 131072
+ * range: 0 -> 131072

 ### sqliterepo.repo.soft_max

-> Sets how many databases can be kept simultaneously open in the current service.
+> Sets how many databases can be in use at the same moment in the current service.
+If defined to 0, it is set to sqliterepo.repo.hard_max.

  * default: **0**
  * type: guint